elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-corpus-callosum-facilitate-communication-between-the-brains-hemispheres.md

 url: /learn/psychology/questions/how-does-the-corpus-callosum-facilitate-communication-between-the-brains-hemispheres
 score: -1.0
 related_article1:
-    id: 170595
+    id: 170581
-    title: What role does the epithalamus play in regulating the circadian rhythm?
+    title: >-
+        What insights have split-brain research provided about hemispheric functions?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-epithalamus-play-in-regulating-the-circadian-rhythm
+    url: /learn/psychology/questions/what-insights-have-splitbrain-research-provided-about-hemispheric-functions
 related_article2:
-    id: 170564
+    id: 170589
-    title: How does the hippocampus contribute to long-term memory formation?
+    title: >-
+        What is the role of serotonin in mood regulation and behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-hippocampus-contribute-to-longterm-memory-formation
+    url: /learn/psychology/questions/what-is-the-role-of-serotonin-in-mood-regulation-and-behavior
 related_article3:
-    id: 170588
+    id: 170561
-    title: How does the occipital lobe process visual information?
+    title: >-
+        What are the primary functions of the amygdala within the limbic system?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-occipital-lobe-process-visual-information
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-amygdala-within-the-limbic-system
 related_article4:
-    id: 170570
+    id: 170589
+    title: >-
-    title: What is the significance of the diencephalon in brain function?
+        What is the role of serotonin in mood regulation and behavior?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-the-diencephalon-in-brain-function
+    url: /learn/psychology/questions/what-is-the-role-of-serotonin-in-mood-regulation-and-behavior
 related_article5:
-    id: 170580
+    id: 170569
-    title: What are the effects of trauma on epigenetic changes in the brain?
+    title: >-
+        How does the hypothalamus regulate homeostasis in the body?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-effects-of-trauma-on-epigenetic-changes-in-the-brain
+    url: /learn/psychology/questions/how-does-the-hypothalamus-regulate-homeostasis-in-the-body
 ---

 &nbsp;